MinhMXC/tp/docs/DeveloperGuide.md

 1. **Test case (normal usage):** \
    `help` \
-   **Expected:** A help window or panel appears describing how to access the full help page.
+   **Expected:** A help window or panel appears describing command formats and a URL to the user guide.
 Status message indicates help is shown.

 2. **Test case (extra parameters):** \
    `help 123` \